scokobro/professional-identity/profIdent-draft1.md

 What is it that allows the journalist this autonomy?
 Identity as a professional that extends beyond the fact that they work for a company which 'does news'.
 Basis for maintaining the 'chinese wall' between business and editorial, insulation from source pressure etc.

-The Japanese journalist, as a result of the diversity of educational backgrounds - surely a strength in terms of diversity of knowledge - lack any external power base (see article in Tumber!);
+The Japanese journalist, as a result of the diversity of educational backgrounds - surely a strength in terms of diversity of knowledge - lack a strong external power base [@Soloski:1989, 212--3]

 To be autonomous invites suspicion - to be outside a publicly legitimised organisation - the reputation of trades unions, other than the 'company unions' prevalent across much of Japanese industry is as 'trouble makers obsessed with Marxist doctrine'(CHECK!) - is to lose a credibility and social trust.
 Thus, without some sort of legitimate (by whose standards?) body to which they can refer, journalists are effectively restricted to acting within the bounds of the vertical company-based structure.
 The 'media-wide' cooperation that David Kaye referred to necessary to effect a concerted push back against top-down pressure is near impossible.